top of page

 Fireweeds

 The “early seral” forest that returns a few years after the fire is among the most vibrant and important wildlife habitat in the Pacific Northwest.
-Fire is so beneficial to wildlife that the US Fish and Wildlife Service has created fact sheets to try and educate the public about its importance.
+Fire is so beneficial to wildlife that the US Fish and Wildlife Service has created fact sheets to educate the public about its importance.

 Believe it or not, the trail was easy to follow despite the plant growth along the sides.